intersystems-community/intersystems-testingmanager/README.md

 # InterSystems Testing Manager

-This extension uses VS Code's [Testing API](https://code.visualstudio.com/api/extension-guides/testing) to discover, run and debug unit test classes built with the [%UnitTest testing framework](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=TUNT_WhatIsPercentUnitTest) of the InterSystems IRIS platforms, plus Cach&eacute;-based predecessors supporting the `/api/atelier` REST service.
+This preview extension uses VS Code's [Testing API](https://code.visualstudio.com/api/extension-guides/testing) to discover, run and debug unit test classes built with the [%UnitTest testing framework](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=TUNT_WhatIsPercentUnitTest) of the InterSystems IRIS platforms, plus Cach&eacute;-based predecessors supporting the `/api/atelier` REST service.

 It augments the ObjectScript, InterSystems Language Server and Server Manager extensions, which are elements of the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack).

-Classes extending `%UnitTest.TestCase` are shown in the Test Explorer view, from where they can be run and any failures investigated.
+Classes extending `%UnitTest.TestCase` are shown in VS Code's Test Explorer view, from where they can be run and any failures investigated.
 An additional folder in Test Explorer gives easy access to the results of recent test runs on the server.

 InterSystems Testing Manager works with both of the source code location paradigms supported by the ObjectScript extension.
 Your unit test classes can either be mastered in VS Code's local filesystem (the 'client-side editing' paradigm) or in a server namespace (the ['server-side editing'](https://intersystems-community.github.io/vscode-objectscript/serverside) paradigm).
 In both cases the actual test runs occur in a server namespace.